tracymu/api-tutorial/index.md

 end
 ```

-This will save your search term as a variable called `q`, create the URL you want to request, and perform the HTTP request to the API, storing the results in the variable `results`.
+This will save your search term as a variable called `q`, create the URL you want to request, and perform the HTTP request to the API, storing the results in the variable `json`.

 The last two steps are the same as what your web browser was doing earlier, except now this Ruby code is behaving like a web browser and saving the page to a variable.